Building and distributing your CLIs¶

 I highly recommend you follow uv's guide on building an publishing packages.

-, but you'll want to set up your project with the right metadata.
+The TLDR is uv build then uv publish, but you'll want to set up your project with the right metadata.
 The official packaging Python guide is really good to configure all you'll need for distributing a quality package.

 [Advanced] Pre-built binaries (Shivs 🔪)¶